Vocal Music

 About

-Carroll County Public Schools offer all students in grades elementary through high school access to elective programs in choral music.
-The method of scheduling chorus in the elementary and middle school grades varies from school to school.
-Ask your school's music teacher how to get involved in the chorus.
+Carroll County Public Schools provide all students—from elementary through high school—with access to elective choral music programs.
+The way chorus is scheduled in elementary and middle schools varies by school, so ask your school’s music teacher how to get involved.

-The high school choral programs offer opportunities to explore sophisticated literature and active involvement in curricular as well as extracurricular music program experiences.
+High school choral programs provide opportunities to study advanced repertoire and participate in both curricular and extracurricular music experiences.
 Enrollment in these classes fulfills the fine arts graduation requirement mandated by the State of Maryland.
-The high school music programs offer course work that can provide students with the ability to begin their journey to have music as a profession or to gain a richer insight to a life long avocation.
+High school choral courses equip students with skills to pursue a professional career in music or to develop a lifelong appreciation for the art form.

 Eisteddfod